cmrsol/example/README.md

 #### Building the Example:

-In the root of the project you will find a `build.sh` file.
+In the root of the project you will find a `build-example.sh` file.
 When you execute this file it will ask for the *Hosted Zone ID* and *ACM certificate ARN* and place them into *SSM*.
 Then it will do all the needed bits to create deploy the *AWS Fargate* cluster using *CodePipeline*

-In broad strokes the `build.sh` file will:
+In broad strokes the `build-example.sh` file will:

+* Ask for the ARN of the ACM certificate and the Route53 zone ID
 * Create and activate a python virtual environment in `/tmp`
-* Install some python tools into the `venv`, notably [Stackility](https://github.com/muckamuck/stackility).
+* Install some python tools into the virtual environment, notably [Stackility](https://github.com/muckamuck/stackility).
 * Use Stackility / CloudFormation to create a new VPC.
 * Use Stackility / CloudFormation to create a deployment IAM role
 * Use Stackility / CloudFormation to deploy the *Fargate cluster*